 How to make a hand following robot using Arduino | Human following robot

 Hello, welcome back.
-In this tutorial, we will learn how to make a Hand following robot using an Arduino.
+In this project, we will learn how to make a Hand following robot using an Arduino.
 Two IR sensors are mainly used for this project.
 Also, this project is based on the Arduino UNO board and the L293D motor driver shield.
 This tutorial shows you step by step how to build a robot car with pictures.
-So you can easily make this.
+So you can easily do this.

 The process of this hand following robot

-When this robot car is activated, the two IR sensors are activated and start receiving inputs.
-Then, when moving your hand near the sensor on the left side, the robot car turns to the left as it receives a signal through that sensor, and when you move your hand near the sensor on the right side, the robot car turns right.
-Also, when you move your hand near the two sensors, the robot car moves forward as it receives a signal from both sensors.
+When the robot car is activated, both IR sensors are also activated and begin receiving inputs.
+If you move your hand near the sensor on the left side, the robot car will turn left as it receives a signal from that sensor.
+Conversely, if you move your hand near the sensor on the right side, the robot car will turn right.
+Additionally, if you move your hand near both sensors simultaneously, the robot car will move forward, as it receives signals from both sensors.

 OK, let’s do this project step by step.
 The required components are given below.